-Some play that if you are dealt no aces, no picture cards and no 3 or 5, you can throw in the hand for a misdeal.
+Some play that if you are dealt no aces, no picture cards and no 3 of Spades or 5 of Hearts, you can throw in the hand for a misdeal.

 We do not follow this play.
 Some play with a minimum bid of five or six, rather than seven.
 This is old town style of playing.